fastify/fastify/docs/Hooks.md

 <a name="on-register"></a>
 ### onRegister
 Triggered when a new plugin is registered and a new encapsulation context is created.
 The hook will be executed **before** the registered code.<br/>
-This hook can be useful if you are developing a plugin that needs to know when a plugin context is formed, and you want to operate in that specific context.<br/>
+This hook can be useful if you are developing a plugin that needs to know when a plugin context is formed, and you want to operate in that specific context, thus this hook is encapsulated.<br/>
 **Note:** This hook will not be called if a plugin is wrapped inside [`fastify-plugin`](https://github.com/fastify/fastify-plugin).
 ```js
 fastify.decorate('data', [])